thiagotognoli/gmail-app-linux/README.md

 # Gmail App To Linux

-App with tray to Gmail
+App with TrayIcon (with status of new messages) to Gmail in Linux

 ## Instalation
 ```bash